13 hard-earned lessons from running group programs (that’ll save you time, money, and burnout)

 Here’s what I’ve learned:

-The key is not making big decisions in those wobbles.
 Energy comes back.
 Stability and sustainability beat chasing the next shiny thing.

 5. Unlimited 1:1 calls usually mean fewer calls